rusefi/rusefi_documentation/Get-tuning-with-TunerStudio-and-your-rusEFI.md

 - Intake Air Temperature
 - Wideband O2 sensor would be really great to have too

-*Using a Mass Airflow Meter assumes that you have a known MAF transfer function for you specific Mass Airflow Meter
+*Using a Mass Airflow Meter assumes that you have a known MAF transfer function for your specific Mass Airflow Meter

 Outputs:
 - Fuel pump (if controlled by ECU)